hbivnm/Venom-Crosshairs/README.md

 ## Planned features
 - [ ] Add notification indicator to "Reload crosshair list" button when new crosshairs are available.
 (Replaces popup message)
 - [ ] Add "Update Venom Crosshairs" notification when new release is available.
 - [ ] Detect if non-Venom Crosshair config is present and ask user if user wants to rename folder.
-(This will probably mark the official 1.0 release)

 ## Implemented features
 - [x] Add clicking a weapon in the ListView should select it as "current weapon" and class.